Azure Video Indexer release notes

 Create Video Indexer blade improvements in Azure portal

-Azure Video Indexer now supports the creation of new resource using system-assigned managed identity or system and user assigned managed identity for the same resource.
+Azure AI Video Indexer now supports the creation of new resource using system-assigned managed identity or system and user assigned managed identity for the same resource.

 You can also change the primary managed identity using the Identity tab in the Azure portal.